 The development of a new international program for students encompasses both intellectual and pragmatic preparation.
-Based on the experience of faculty members and administrators who have worked with such programs, a number of steps have been identified as useful to consider in the planning process.
+Based on the experience of faculty members and administrators who have worked with such programs, a number of steps have been identified as useful in the planning process.

 Step 1: Meet with the Office of International Education (OIE)

-Step 2: Complete the Education Abroad Program Inventory
+Step 2: Complete the Faculty-Led Program Inventory

 Step 3: Conduct a Site Visit (Optional)